-Singapore, a major financial hub in Asia Pacific, is one of the world’s most prosperous countries, given the relative simplicity of doing business here.
-As per the Heritage Foundation’s Index of Economic Freedom and World Bank’s Doing Business report, Singapore ranks as the world’s second most open and pro-business economy in the world.
+Singapore, a central financial hub in the Asia Pacific, is one of the world’s most prosperous countries, given the relative simplicity of doing business here.
+As per the Heritage Foundation's Index of Economic Freedom and World Bank’s Doing Business report, Singapore ranks as the world’s second most open and pro-business economy in the world.

-Apart from the ease of setting up and operating business in Singapore, investors are also attracted to Singapore’s tax regime.
+Apart from the ease of setting up and operating a business in Singapore, investors are also attracted to Singapore’s tax regime.
 It can be slightly tricky to understand the basic HR employment laws and regulations that govern it.
-Here’s Skuad guide underlining the statutory requirements as per the Singapore employment law and salient points around doing business in Singapore.
+Here's a Skuad guide underlining the statutory requirements as per the Singapore employment law and salient points around doing business in Singapore.

 Singapore Dollar (S$) 1 SGD = 0.72 USD